yc518suray/searching-for-PCP/README.md

 The first part (Modifications) of texts is from @yc518suray.
 The second part of texts is from the original README.

 This repository is forked from @tylerlumsden.
-The codes are used to search for periodic Golay pairs (PGPs or PCPs) with lengths up to 130, as an midterm project in the class **Sequence Design for Communications** in NCKU, 2025 fall.
+The codes are used to search for periodic Golay pairs (PGPs or PCPs) with lengths up to 130, as an midterm project in the class **Sequence Design for Communications** in NCKU CCE, 2025 fall.

 ## Modifications